-Best wishes to all!
+Best wishes to our friends and family.

 Craig & Barbara Johnston

 02 May 2019 | San Vito, Costa Rica

 Barbara Johnston | Pleasant during the day, cooler and foggy at night

 As we’ve traveled over the past two years, we have continued to run into new holidays and new reasons for government offices to close.
 We have sometimes found ourselves cooling our heels while the locals are out celebrating.

 We were in Panama, wanting to head northwest into Costa Rica.
 We were mindful that Panama is a Catholic country, and that the Holy Week, before the Easter weekend, is a big deal.
 Our friends, George and Sue, headed for Puerto Armuelles, in the extreme western part of Panama, so that they could check out of the country before everything closed down for the Easter weekend.
 We decided we couldn’t make it that far in the time we had, so we aimed for Easter Sunday afternoon, thinking to check out on Monday morning.
 As it turns out, George and Sue weren’t able to complete all the steps before the offices all closed for the weekend at noon on Thursday.
 So they were able to offer us lots of information and advice while we made our way to Puerto Armuelles, and we all successfully completed the checkout on Monday morning.